 Drowning is perhaps more likely to damage tobacco than most other crops.
 Drowning results from damage to roots by water saturation of soils in the root zone.
 The potential for drowning can be reduced by planting flue-cured tobacco on well-drained soils and on high, wide row ridges to enhance drainage and raise the root system up above the saturated soils.
 Younger tobacco (12th leaf stage) is more susceptible to drowning than tobacco at a later growth stage (17th leaf stage).
 Wilting after conditions of excess soil moisture is a direct result of lack of water being transported to the shoot.
 Under anaerobic conditions roots are injured primarily by lack of oxygen.
 Water uptake by dead roots is only 40 percent of healthy roots.

-Determining When t 000A o Irrigate 5FF3
+Determining When to Irrigate

-Immediately after transplanting, tobacco should be irrigated with about 0.5 inch of water.
+Immediately after transplanting, tobacco should be irrigated with about 0.5 in. of water.
 This helps to settle the soil around the roots and provides moisture to stimulate fast root development.
-After the stand is established and until tobacco is 2 feet high, irrigate only after an extended dry period.
+After the stand is established and until tobacco is 2 ft high, irrigate only after an extended dry period.
 It is generally accepted that slightly dry soil during this period helps to stimulate deeper root development, which benefits the plant during the later rapid growth stage.
-Moisture levels should be maintained near field capacity during the rapid growth stage (2 feet high to early bloom).
+Moisture levels should be maintained near field capacity during the rapid growth stage (2 ft high to early bloom).
 Leaf expansion and internode elongation are often severely restricted if adequate water is not available during this period.
 During the harvest period, irrigate tobacco only during extreme drought.
 The plant requires less water as it approaches maturity; however, adequate water is required for proper maturing and curability.

 The need for irrigation can often be determined by simply observing the appearance of the crop and soil.
 If tobacco shows signs of wilting before 1:00 a.m. or if the soil appears ashy in color and void of all moisture, irrigation may be beneficial to the crop.
 Tobacco produced in areas typically dry during the production season can be irrigated based on a balance sheet approach, which tracks plant water use and moisture application.